GoogleCloudPlatform/healthcare-data-harmonization/mapping_language/doc/reference.md

 a <code><span>&#92;</span></code> (or two backslashes for a literal backslash in the field).

-A field can be composed of any characters (e.x. unicode) if it is quoted in single quotes.
+A field can be composed of any characters (e.x. unicode), or use reserved Whistle keywords (like "var" or "required"), if it is quoted in single quotes.
 Beware that all delimiters inside the quotes are preserved literally and are not treated as delimiters in the path.

 ```
 patient\.data.first\\name: input_json.first\ name
 'patient.data'.'😊': true
+keyword.'var': "keywords must be quoted"
 ```

 outputs: